 Every year we receive visiting students via the Erasmus Exchange and other exchange programmes.
 Exchange students may come for just one semester or for the full academic year, which means that their accommodation needs are often different to the majority of our students.

-We are not able to guarantee accommodation in the University Halls for visiting or exchange students, but we are here to offer help and advice to students coming over as visiting students.
+We have limited accommodation in the University halls for visiting students in semester 1, you are welcome to apply for a place in halls and these will be offered on a first come first served basis from late August.
+We are here to offer help and advice to students coming over as visiting students.
 Please see our page at http://www.southampton.ac.uk/accommodation/apply/erasmus.html for further information about how we can assist you.

 If you join the University through our clearing scheme you can apply for a place in hall but we cannot guarantee you a room.
 In years where there is high demand for our accommodation from students covered by the guarantee, we would encourage you to consider renting a room or property in the private rented sector - further details are available by viewing our Private Rented Housing section.
 Students already living locally often prefer to commute from home to start with if a place in Hall is not available straightaway.